-If contributions (other than employer contributions) were made to your HSA for 2022, you may be able to take this deduction.
-Get federal Form 8889.
+If contributions (other than employer contributions, rollovers, and qualified HSA funding distributions from an IRA) were made to your HSA for 2023, you may be able to take this deduction.
+Get federal Form 3889.

 A "tax-favored account" means an individual account, plan, or arrangement that is exempt from tax under federal law, including an HSA.
 Where the treatment of an RDP as a spouse would result in a tax-favored account that would not be qualified as a tax-favored account for federal income tax purposes, the RDP will not be treated as a spouse for California tax purposes with respect to that account.